(Last Update: 09/24/2024)

 By lifting the mattress off the mattress directly to the ground, the mattress foundation a box makes getting in and out of bed easier, especially for those with mobility issues.
 It also provides extra space under the bed for storage.

-Shock Absorption: The springs inside the adjustable bed base of a box absorb shock and reduce wear on the mattress, providing a smoother, more comfortable sleeping experience.
+Shock Absorption: The springs inside the adjustable bed base of a box absorb shock and reduce wear on the mattress.

 Cons: